isabella232/ios-client-sdk-1/Samples/HelloBlueJeans/README.md

 To run a device you will need

-1 - Xcode 12.5
+1 - Xcode 12.5 or 13.0
 2 - A physical device (1), running iOS 13.0 or up.
 Setup for development with Xcode.
 3 - A copy of the latest XCFrameworks for the SDK, linked on Github.
 The Frameworks folder should be copied into the Samples directory.
+Use the appropriate frameworks for the version of Xcode you are using.

 Then, click on the HelloBlueJeans project file, go to the HelloBlueJeans target, go to the signing & capabilities tab.
-Choose your developent team, and change the bundle identifier to something unique.
+Choose your development team, and change the bundle identifier to something unique.

 Then navigate to the ViewController.swift file, to the method named *join* and add your own meeting ID and passcode.